Barbarians at the Gate: Wall Street Buyouts and Your Investments

 As investors, the primary concern is a return on investment.
 A Wall Street buyout might see a rise in stock price, but not always.

 A good merger took place in 2005 when Adidas and Reebok came together.
 The two shoe and apparel companies struggled against Nike and others for market share.
-After combining, Adidas-Reebok went from 8.9% market share to 21% market share.
+In 2005, Adidas had a 15.0% share of the sports shoe market and Reebok had just 7.6% of the market share.
+In 2006, after combining, Adidas-Reebok reached a market share of 21.7%.
 In this case, the two companies fared far better together than they did on their own, at least in the United States.

 Toys ‘R’ Us was a different story.
 The longtime US toy retailer is on track to shut its doors for good in 2018, and while many people would be quick to blame Amazon and the internet age for the fall of this toy chain, it was actually Wall Street that led to its demise.
 Toys ‘R’ Us was the target of a leveraged buyout from three Wall Street firms, including KKR, which put the retailer in $6.6 billion of debt.
 It was this, not slowing sales, that ultimately took down Toys ‘R’ Us.